practicingruby/practicing-ruby-paid/posts/v7/007-wumpus.md

 ![](http://i.imgur.com/p81T0Gn.png)

-Our `Room` class will manage these connections, and also make it easy to query and manipulate the "hazards" that can be found in a room -- including bats, pits, and the wumpus itself.
+Our `Room` class will manage these connections, and also make it easy to query and manipulate the hazards that can be found in a room -- including bats, pits, and the wumpus itself.
 In particular, we will build an object with the following attributes and behaviors: